Who Are The Noise Blankers?

 First licensed in 1994, his favorite radio activites include contests, contacting and producing special events and keeping an ear to the scanners.

 He takes care of this website, serves as the club treasurer and handles public relations duties for the group.
-He is a lifetime member of the ARRL and is an ARRL-certified public information officer and an ARRL Volunteer Examiner (VE).
+He is a lifetime member of the ARRL, an ARRL-certified public information officer and an ARRL Volunteer Examiner (VE).

 Ladies, he's single and available.